-Eggs on sourdough toast with a side of female empowerment – it was a match made in biz heaven at our FUEL 2019 Industry Ignite Partner Program Breakfast at The Brisbane Club on Tuesday 9 October.
+Eggs on sourdough toast with a side of female empowerment – it was a match made in biz heaven at our GSF 2019 Industry Ignite Partner Program Breakfast at The Brisbane Club on Tuesday 9 October.

 More than 60 thinkers, leaders and achievers joined us for a passionate discussion about how to best excite our next generation of female frontrunners, entrepreneurs and creative minds, as well as engage the women currently working within organisations.